 Path to Recertification

-Keeping Laguna Honda open and recertified are our highest priorities.
+Keeping Laguna Honda open and recertified are among our highest priorities.
 Every resource is being made available to ensure Laguna Honda is successful.

 We will continue to update the Laguna Honda community as we diligently work toward recertification.

-Learn More - FAQ and Communications
+Learn More - FAQ

 About Laguna Honda Hospital

 For more than 150 years, Laguna Honda has been a pillar of San Francisco’s healthcare system, caring for those most in need and providing critical services during pivotal moments in San Francisco’s history, including the 1906 earthquake, the 1918 flu pandemic, the HIV/AIDS epidemic, and the current COVID-19 pandemic.
-Today, Laguna Honda represents the largest commitment by any city or county to a publicly run skilled nursing facility, serving approximately 700 patients.
+Today, Laguna Honda represents the largest commitment by any city or county to a publicly run skilled nursing facility, serving approximately 700 residents.

 Specialized care at Laguna Honda includes a nationally recognized program for memory care for people with Alzheimer’s and other dementias.
 Laguna Honda also has an award-winning restorative care program that assists residents to retain and reclaim physical competency.
-Laguna Honda’s Positive Care program is the only HIV/AIDS skilled nursing program in the San Francisco Bay Area serving approximately 60 patients living with HIV/AIDS.
+Laguna Honda’s Positive Care program is the only HIV/AIDS skilled nursing program in the San Francisco Bay Area serving approximately 60 residents living with HIV/AIDS.

 At the same time, the hospital cares for people coping with the effects of complex or chronic conditions such as stroke, traumatic brain injury or degenerative diseases such as multiple sclerosis, and rehabilitative services that include physical therapy, occupational therapy, speech therapy and audiology, with monolingual care in Spanish and Chinese, palliative care and hospice services.